For illustration purposes only

 Nonetheless, out of code of ethics and loyalty to authority, you dismiss your curiosity in the most professional manner.

 Internal Examination of the Deceased21, 22:

-You begin your internal examination by making a large, deep, Y-shaped incision from both shoulders meeting at the sternum and continuing down to the pubic bone.
+You begin your internal examination by making a large, deep, Y-shaped incision on Jesus’ shoulders meeting at the sternum and continuing down to the pubic bone.

-You observe the ruptured pericardium and pleura.
+You pull the chest flap over Jesus’ face and observe his ruptured pericardium and pleura.
 The sac around the heart had once been filled with effusion (liquid substance), evidence of heart failure due to hypovolemic shock.
 The Roman soldiers had pierced these two layers creating a crude “pleural tap” through which blood and water flowed out – a sign that Jesus had died as his heart and lungs had failed to function11.

-Only inhalation is possible, but not exhalation, as the small intercostal muscles are fixed in an inhalation state.
+Only inhalation is possible for Jesus on the cross, but not exhalation, as the small intercostal muscles are fixed in an inhalation state.
 Large pectoral muscles of the chest are paralysed when Jesus is hanging by the arm.